 At the Hessel location, WynnBet sports betting kiosks can be found near the bar area on the casino premises.
 The WynnBet Sportsbook app officially launched in Michigan in late January 2021 and is now available for download.
 The casino portion of the app launched several months later.

-New players who join the sportsbook can take advantage of a bet $10, win $200 welcome bonus offer.
-Online casino players can enjoy a 100% deposit match bonus of up to $1000 (with a 10x playthrough requirement) using the promo code SHARP.
+New players who join the sportsbook can take advantage of a bet $100, get $100 welcome bonus offer.
+Online casino players in Michigan can enjoy a 100% deposit match bonus of up to $1,000 by using our exclusive promo code.

 History Of The Kewadin Casino – Hessel